wso2/docs-ei/en/streaming-integrator/docs/admin/minimum-ha-deployment.md

   - It is recommended to run this setup with two CPUs.
 Each CPU should have four cores, and 4GB memory.
   - Two binary packs of WSO2 SI must be available.
   - A working RDBMS instance to be used for clustering of the 2 nodes.
   - Download the MySQL connector from <a target="_blank" href="https://dev.mysql.com/downloads/connector/j/">here</a>.
     Extract and find the mysql-connector-java-5.*.*-bin.jar.
 Place this JAR in the
     <SI_HOME>/lib directory of both nodes.
   - In order to retrieve the state of the Siddhi Applications deployed in the system in case of a scenario where both the nodes fail, state persistence must be enabled for both nodes by specifying the same datasource/file location.
-    For detailed instructions, see Configuring Database and File System State Persistence.
+    For detailed instructions, see <a target="_blank" href="configuring-Database-and-File-System-State-Persistence">
+    Configuring Database and File System State Persistence</a> for more information.
   - A load balancer or some other client-side data publishing mechanism that works in a failover manner must be available to publish events to one of the available nodes (i.e., to the active node).